Signedue/signedue.github.io/income.md

 🗺️ **Which Danish regions are climbing — or falling — in terms of disposable income**
 📈 **Where economic growth is accelerating — and where it’s stagnating**

-From metropolitan Copenhagen to rural Langeland, income data reveals how Denmark’s economic progress is being shared — or not — across its population.
+Income data reveals how Denmark’s economic progress is being shared—or not—across its population, from metropolitan Copenhagen to rural Langeland.

 <div align="justify">
 <iframe src="income_trends_men.html" width="100%" height="700px" frameborder="0"></iframe>
 </div>

 <div align="justify">

+The charts highlight disposable income trends for men and women in Denmark’s top and bottom five regions from 2007 to 2023.
+For men, Gentofte consistently records the highest disposable income, reaching nearly 690,000 DKK in 2023, followed closely by Rudersdal and Hørsholm.
+Lyngby-Taarbæk and Dragør round out the top five with steady upward trends.
+The lowest-income regions—Langeland, Lolland, Bornholm, Ishøj, and Guldborgsund—remain under 260,000 DKK in 2023, despite gradual increases.

 With education and crime rate, we are interested in identifying any patterns in income across different areas in Denmark, particularly in Copenhagen.
 The charts above display trends in disposable income for men and women in the top five and bottom five regions from 2007 to 2023.
 For men, the data reveals that Gentofte, Rudersdal, Billund, Hørsholm, and Lyngby-Taarbæk consistently rank among the highest income regions.
 Notably, Gentofte exhibits the highest male disposable income, approaching 700,000 DKK in 2023, while Billund shows a dramatic increase between 2022 and 2023.
 Conversely, Langeland, Lolland, Albertslund, Bornholm, and Ærø remain among the lowest-income regions for men throughout the period, with only modest growth observed over time.
 </div>

 <iframe src="income_trends_Women.html" width="100%" height="700px" frameborder="0"></iframe>
+For women, Gentofte again leads, surpassing 500,000 DKK by 2023.
+Rudersdal, Hørsholm, Lyngby-Taarbæk, and Furesø also show robust growth, although at lower levels than their male counterparts.
+On the other end, Langeland, Lolland, Ærø, Læsø, and Morsø have persistently low incomes, just crossing 200,000 DKK in recent years.

 <div align="justify">
-Similarly, among women, Gentofte, Vejen, Rudersdal, Lyngby-Taarbæk, and Hørsholm lead in disposable income.
-Gentofte again tops the list with a sharp rise to over 500,000 DKK in 2023, and Vejen also sees a notable spike that year.
-On the lower end, regions such as Langeland, Lolland, Ærø, Læsø, and Morsø exhibit significantly lower incomes, generally below 220,000 DKK until 2022, with only slight upward trends.
-These income disparities can potentially be linked to regional differences in education levels, employment opportunities, and crime rates.
-Higher-income municipalities may have better educational institutions and lower crime, contributing to overall economic prosperity.
-In contrast, lower-income regions may face systemic challenges that inhibit income growth.
-Further correlation analysis with educational attainment and crime statistics will help clarify these patterns.
-These disparities likely reflect differences in education, job opportunities, and crime rates.
+A noticeable gender income gap exists across all regions, with men earning significantly more than women in both high- and low-income municipalities.
+The disparity is particularly stark in affluent areas like Gentofte and Rudersdal.

+These patterns likely correlate with regional differences in education levels, crime rates, and employment opportunities.
+High-income regions may benefit from better schooling and lower crime, creating a more favorable economic environment.
+In contrast, persistent low income in some municipalities suggests structural disadvantages that limit economic mobility.
+These findings warrant deeper analysis using crime and education data to confirm such relationships and inform policy strategies for reducing inequality.
 </div>

 #  🏙️ Regional Income Disparities: Top vs. Bottom 5 Regions